julb/http-reqtrace/README.md

 The application starts a Web server which logs details of all incoming HTTP requests such as:

 - HTTP Method & URL
 - Query params
 - Headers
 - Body

 The application accepts all HTTP methods and URIs.
 The routing is defined like this:

 - `/status/:statusCode` : return an HTTP response with status code **statusCode** and body `{"message":"OK|KO"}`
 - `/**/*` : return an HTTP response with status code **200 OK** and body `{"message":"OK"}`
 - `/metrics` : return Prometheus metrics regarding HTTP requests

 Following query parameters are also supported:

 - `?latencyInMs=60000` : wait for the given period in milliseconds before responding.
+This time cannot exceed 5 minuts.

 This service can be used to :

 - See very quickly what are the requests received and inspect their content.
 - Have a quick way to simulate specific cases with particular HTTP response codes.

 ## How to use

 ### Starts the service

 - Run container as root:

 ```bash
 $ docker run -ti --name http-reqtrace -p 80:80 julb/http-reqtrace:latest
 ```

 - Run container as non-root:

 ```bash
 $ docker run -ti --name http-reqtrace -p 80:8080 -e PORT=8080 -u 65534:65534 julb/http-reqtrace:latest